applicaster/docker-nginx-small-light/README.md

 First let's visit the ELBs [version end-point](http://images-coreos-1451002248.us-east-1.elb.amazonaws.com/version) and check the current git sha deployed.

 Now we have to get terraform to pull the latest image.
-- In AWS console go to the `images-coreos` autoscaling group
+- In AWS console do to the EC2 service and rename the images-coreos instances to something you can easily recognize
-- Select the `instances` tab
-- Click the select-all checkbox
+- Go to the `images-coreos` autoscaling group.
-- From the `Actions` pulldown select `detach`
-- Click the `Add new instances` checkbox
-- Detach

-If you do nothing, you now have to wait 5 mintues because the `ELB` health check is set to 300 seconds.
+- Scale it to the double of the current amount of instances.
+- Once the goup has completely scaled detach the instances you previously renamed.
+- Monitor that while strictly working on the new scaled instances there are no issues.

-To speed things up you can dial the ELBs health check period to like 20 seconds One the new machines are healthy visit the ELBs [version end-point](http://images-coreos-1451002248.us-east-1.elb.amazonaws.com/version) and if all went well you should now see the new git sha.
+One the new machines are healthy visit the ELBs [version end-point](http://images-coreos-1451002248.us-east-1.elb.amazonaws.com/version) and if all went well you should now see the new git sha.

-Now kill the old machines (the reason we do it this way is that if the new machines never get healthy we can reattach the old ones)
+Now you can terminate the old machines (The ones that were renamed at the beginning of this process): i.e `images-coreos-1`, `images-coreos-2`

-- In ECS console filter down to `coreos` and sort by `Launch time`
+- In ECS console filter down to `coreos` and sort by `name`
 - Select and terminate
 - Remember to dial the health check period back to 300 seconds when you are done